coldshrine/study-notes/talks/8-lines-of-code.md

 How many use cases do you have?
 15 lines of code could be completely fine.
 A junior person would totally understand.

+Feel the pain of passing dependencies and setting up complex structures.
+A problem with IoC containers is that they make it very easy to do things that you shouldn't be doing.